irskep/irskep.github.com/content/posts/2018-03-14-pcg32-the-perfect-prng-for-roguelikes.md

 that the procedurally generated maps are not affected by anything that happens during gameplay.

-But if we use the [PCG family of PRNGs](http://www.pcg-random.org), our job is a lot easier.
+If we use the [PCG family of PRNGs](http://www.pcg-random.org), our job is a lot easier.
 There are many variants of PCG, but in this post I'll be referring only to PCG32, the one that generates 32-bit unsigned integers and keeps its state as two 64-bit unsigned integers.